thatoddshade/firefox-themes/README.md

 # firefox-themes
-A collection of themes made by me
+A collection of themes I made.